 But what exactly is occurring that is so “magical” when deep breathing?
 In fact, all of this is quite scientific and should not be thought of as anything superstitious.
 When you breathe deep, the more oxygen you get into your lungs.
 More oxygen into the lungs means more oxygen into the blood, which enhances circulation and improves one’s sympathetic and parasympathetic nervous systems.
 When a person gets stressed, the body’s heart rate increases, blood vessels constrict and blood pressure rises.
 Deep breathing directly affects the sympathetic nervous system by increasing circulation and energy, thus reducing stress.
 Many people experience this often without even knowing it on a daily basis, but by incorporating the effects of deep breathing you begin to decrease the effects and are more aware of when such events rise, thus taking note and using breath to calm yourself down.

 Exhaling deeply and slowly meanwhile tells the parasympathetic nervous system to detoxify more deeply.
-This system serves to slow the rate and force of your heartbeat, decreases your blood pressure and enhances your digestion system, according to the book.
+This system serves to slow the rate and force of your heartbeat, decreases your blood pressure and enhances your digestion system.
+You can read more about the science of breaking and its effects in a great article found here.

 When you practice Qigong and various forms of meditation, there is a concentrated effort to align the mind with the breath.
 Many schools of Qigong and meditation state that the highest level of practice is when the mind and Qi are fully connected at every breath, while being “enlightened” means to be aware of every breath.
 Simply put, the point of this is to be aware of the breath and amend it to its fullest potential in order to make full use of its health benefits for the body.
 Thus, when we practice Qigong, the movements are also centralized with breathing.